JoJo-77/BF-Compiler/README.md

 ## Description:

 This is my first dip into the creation of a complier.
 This project revolves around the esoteric programming language called, ["Brainfuck"](https://en.wikipedia.org/wiki/Brainfuck).
-This language only contains 8 commands and an instruction pointer.
+This language only contains 8 commands, memory in the form of a tape, and an instruction pointer.

 ## Brainfuck in a Table
 | Command | Action |